nim-lang/Nim/doc/nimc.rst

   nim c --os:nintendoswitch switchhomebrew.nim

-This will generate a file called ``switchhomebrew.elf`` which can then be turned into an nro file with the `elf2nro`:cmd: tool in the DevkitPro release.
+This will generate a file called ``switchhomebrew.elf`` which can then be turned into an nro file with the `elf2nro`:cmd: tool in the devkitPro release.
 Examples can be found at `the nim-libnx github repo <https://github.com/jyapayne/nim-libnx.git>`_.

-There are a few things that don't work because the DevkitPro libraries don't support them.
+There are a few things that don't work because the devkitPro libraries don't support them.
 They are:

 1. Waiting for a subprocess to finish.
 A subprocess can be started, but right now it can't be waited on, which sort of makes subprocesses a bit hard to use
 2. Dynamic calls.
-DevkitPro libraries have no dlopen/dlclose functions.
-3. Command line parameters.
-It doesn't make sense to have these for a console anyways, so no big deal here.
+Switch OS (Horizon) doesn't support dynamic libraries, so dlopen/dlclose are not available.
-4. mqueue.
+3. mqueue.
 Sadly there are no mqueue headers.
-5. ucontext.
+4. ucontext.
 No headers for these either.
 No coroutines for now :(
-6. nl_types.
+5. nl_types.
 No headers for this.
+6. As mmap is not supported, the nimAllocPagesViaMalloc option has to be used.

 DLL generation
 ==============